xxgicoxx/orange-haze-theme/README.md

 #

 # Orange Haze Theme
-A dark theme for Visual Studio Code and Terminal.app
+Dark theme for Visual Studio Code, Terminal.app and Windows Terminal.

 ### Install
 All instructions can be found on folders.